 Among those most enamored of the growth of aviation was the oil industry as the production of petroleum in the United States was geared, of course, to supplying fuel to the increasing number of aircraft that would be plying the skies in subsequent years.
 So, it is no surprise at all to see that the September 1928 issue of Union Oil Bulletin, the featured object from the Homestead’s holdings for this post and published by Union Oil Company of California, was full of content about the races and expo and aviation more broadly.

-The firm’s executive vice-president, Edward W. Clark, wrote a short essay, “Present Preparation,” in which he observed that the events “offer the most spectacular pageant of aeronautic showmanship which has yet been on display.”
+The firm’s executive vice-president, Elmer W. Clark, wrote a short essay, “Present Preparation,” in which he observed that the events “offer the most spectacular pageant of aeronautic showmanship which has yet been on display.”
 This, he noted, however, was “the least important phase of the project,” though it did provide “a medium for bringing to public attention, the present status of aviation as an every-day transportation and communication factor.”